Snaefellsnes Peninsula and Auroras - 2 day tour (EI47)

 Northern Lights Search

-*Drop-off information: We drop you off at your hotel sometime around 19:00 - 20:00 on day two, depending on weather and road conditions.
+*Drop-off information: We wll be back in Reykjavik at 19:00 - 20:00 on day two, depending on weather and road conditions.

 Map of the route: click here